10-kp/chat-socket/README.md

 ## Installation:

-In the command line of the working directory, install the following NPM packages: axios, express, mongoose, react, react-bootstrap, react-dom, react-strip, uuid.
+In the command line of the working directory, install the following NPM packages: express, react-emoji, react-dom, express-session and more!

 ## Technologies